Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Panthers stats and trends

-- Carolina has played seven games, with three wins against the spread.
+- In Carolina's seven games this year, it has three wins against the spread.

-- This season, the Panthers have one ATS win in two games as an underdog of 3 points or more.

-- Carolina's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Carolina's games this season have hit the over on two of seven set point totals (28.6%).

-- In games that Carolina picks up more than 362.7 yards, the team is 3-1 against the spread and 3-1 overall.
+- Carolina is 3-1 against the spread and 3-1 overall when the team amasses more than 362.7 yards.

-- The Panthers have turned the ball over six more times (11 total) than the Falcons have forced a turnover (5) this season.
+- This year the Panthers have turned the ball over 11 times, six more than the Falcons' takeaways (5).

 Home and road insights

-- At home this season, Atlanta has one win against the spread and is 1-2 overall.
+- Atlanta has covered the spread once at home, and is 1-2 overall there, this year.

 - The Falcons are winless ATS (0-1) as 3-point favorites or more at home.

-- This season, in three home games, Atlanta has hit the over twice.
+- In three home games this season, Atlanta has hit the over twice.

-- In away games, Carolina has just one win against the spread and is 1-2 overall.
+- Carolina is 1-2 overall, with only one win against the spread, away from home.

-- Away from home, the Panthers have one win ATS (1-1) as 3-point underdogs or more.
+- The Panthers have one win ATS (1-1) on the road as 3-point underdogs or more.

-- In three road games this season, Carolina has gone over the total once.
+- This season, in three away games, Carolina has gone over the total once.

 - The average total in Panthers away games this season is 45.8 points, 0.7 fewer than this contest's over/under (46.5).